Why We Enjoy the Bialetti Moka Pot

 In my own kitchen in St. Louis, I conducted a taste test with four 6-cup moka pots: my Bialetti Moka Express, the Alessi Moka, the Grosche Milano Red, and the stainless steel Ilsa Turbo Express.
 Dozens of variations are available—from IKEA’s Scandinavian spin on the classic moka pot to the MoMA Design Store’s cute and colorful Cocca Moka to innumerable knockoffs on Amazon—but we concluded that the four models we chose represented the range of options well.

-Over about a week, I brewed 16 pots of coffee for my taste test.
-I brewed café con leche with each moka pot utilizing Café Bustelo, piloncillo (a compact cone of brown sugar), and whole milk.
-I likewise crafted black coffee with Intelligentsia Black Cat Classic Espresso beans, Intelligentsia House Blend coffee beans, and Starbucks House Blend coffee beans in each one—using the Baratza Encore to grind the beans, the Escali Primo digital scale to weigh them, and the Bonavita BV382510V 1-liter gooseneck electric kettle to heat up the water (you don’t have to pre-boil the water, however I think doing so produces better results, as I explain below).
+Over about a week, I crafted 16 pots of coffee for my taste test.
+I made café con leche with each moka pot utilizing Café Bustelo, piloncillo (a compact cone of brown sugar), and whole milk.
+I also crafted black coffee with Intelligentsia Black Cat Classic Espresso coffee beans, Intelligentsia House Blend coffee beans, and Starbucks House Blend coffee beans in each one—using the Baratza Encore to grind the beans, the Escali Primo digital scale to weigh them, and the Bonavita BV382510V 1-liter gooseneck electric kettle to heat up the water (you don’t have to pre-boil the water, nevertheless I think doing so produces better results, as I explain below).
 I also timed how long each pot took to brew 20 grams of grounds from start to finish.
 For each round of testing, I had my boyfriend pour about an ounce of coffee from each moka pot into teacups so that I could compare them blind.

 The Bialetti pot that I’ve had for years—which my boyfriend and now I have put through some serious wear and tear—seems mostly infallible.
 Other than a hairline crack on the hinge (which is a stress point if you try to screw the top on one-handed, as I have), it hasn’t sustained any major damage.
 The cast-aluminum pieces fit together smoothly and are fairly easy to clean.
-When the pot is not in work with, it fits into my mid-century modern decor as a piece of functional art.
+When the pot is not in utilize, it fits into my mid-century modern decor as a piece of functional art.

-This post first of all appeared here.
+This article first of all appeared here.